VincentWei/minigui-docs/user-manual/MiniGUIUserManualBuildingMiniGUI.md

 For more information, please refer to the section [Building in Non-GNU environment](#building-in-non-gnu-environment).

-## Building MiniGUI In GNU Environment
+## Building MiniGUI in GNU Environment

 Before building MiniGUI, you need to install the dependent libraries required by MiniGUI first.
 MiniGUI mainly uses LibFreeType, LibPNG,